funvill/funvill.github.io/_posts/2013-05-18-breaker-faire-may-25th-10am-5pm.md

 ---
-title: Breaker Faire - May 25th 10am-5pm
+title: "Breaker Faire - May 25th 10am-5pm"
 date: 2013-05-18 13:55:00
+categories:
-categories: Vancouver
+- Vancouver
+slug: breaker-faire-may-25th-10am-5pm

 ---

 <a href="http://vancouver.hackspace.ca/wp/wp-content/uploads/2013/05/BREAKfast2-newnew.jpg"><img class="size-large wp-image-1817" title="BREAKfast2-newnew" alt="" src="http://vancouver.hackspace.ca/wp/wp-content/uploads/2013/05/BREAKfast2-newnew-674x1024.jpg" width="674" height="1024" /></a>

 Like to BREAK things?
 Visit the <a href="http://vancommunitylab.com/">Vancouver Community Laboratory</a> for your chance to smash a car!
 For just a few dollars, you can take part in a scrumptious pancake BREAK-fast, WRECK a car, have your mind BLOWN by local art / creations, and PLAY a giant claw game!
 Wreckage form the car will be used by local artists for materials, and all proceeds benefit the <a href="http://makerfaire.ca/">Vancouver Mini Maker Faire</a>.